KrzysztofSzynalski/stm32_threadx/doc/theory_utility/threadx_basic stucture_flow.md

 ThreadX is added by CubeMX to project on place

-The main acces point to Thread is is include for `tx_api.h`
+The main access point to Thread is include for `tx_api.h`

 ```c
 #include "tx_api.h"